- About Homelessness

 It’s not always easy to identify youth on the streets through typical counts of unsheltered people experiencing homelessness.
 Homeless youth are less likely to spend time in the same places as homeless people who are in an older age range.
 They are often less willing to disclose that they’re experiencing homelessness or may not even identify as homeless.
 They also may work harder to try to blend in with peers who aren’t homeless.

 For the first time in 2013, the Department of Housing and Urban Development called for communities to conduct a youth-inclusive count that would include unaccompanied homeless youth, up to 24-years-old.
-That year in January, 46,924 unaccompanied homeless children and youth were counted.
+According to Part 1 of HUD's 2014 Annual Homeless Assessment Report, 194,302 youth and children were homeless on a single night in 2014, representing a 1 percent decrease from 2013.
 Given the difficulty of counting homeless youth, that estimate is likely an undercount.

 The Alliance estimates that during a year approximately 550,000 unaccompanied, single youth and young adults up to age 24 experience a homelessness episode of longer than one week.
 Approximately 380,000 of those youth are under the age of 18.
 While these are rough estimate made using imperfect information, it is a good starting point from which communities and the federal government can begin to scale resources and interventions.